Finite-size corrections to Fermi's golden rule: I. Decay rates: Quantum Particles described by wave packets

-where $(\delta,{\vec d}\,)$ is a constant four vector.
-From $R_{momentum}$, the momentum is approximately conserved with the uncertainty ${1}/\sqrt{{\sigma_s}}$ and the energy of the system moving with ${\vec v}_0$ is approximately conserved with the uncertainty ${1}/\sqrt{{\sigma_t}}$.
-Since a massless particle has the maximum speed, the moving frame has a large velocity and the effect becomes significant for the massless or extremely light particle.
-The product Eq.\,$(\ref{vertex})$ depends also on the phase factor
+where $(\delta, \vec{d}\,)$ is a constant four vector.
+From $R_\text{momentum}$, the momentum is approximately conserved with the uncertainty $1/\sqrt{\sigma_S}$ and the energy of the system moving with $\vec{v}_0$ is approximately conserved with the uncertainty $1/\sqrt{\sigma_t}$.
+Since a massless particle has the maximum speed, the moving frame has a large velocity and the effect becomes significant for a massless or extremely light particle.
+The product Eq. \eqref{eq45} also depends on the phase factor

 where $\phi_0$ agrees with that of a plane wave.